"For an equal and thriving Turku!"

 I have extensive experience of municipal politics after 19 years in the city council and 25 years on different boards, delegations and comittees.
 I was elected to the council as first substitute in the 1996 election.
 I am particularly familiar with social and health care, education and the cultural sector.
 I am socially involved also outside municipal politics: I am a working member of Samfundet Folkhälsan, board member of Folkhälsans Förbund and Landskapsföreningen Folkhälsan in Åboland and represent Turku and The Swedish People’s Party in Kommunförbundets Svenska delegation.
 In the latter, I have been able to deal with interest monitoring, especially regarding the planned social and health care reform.
 In my spare time I also work at the grassroots level against racism and discrimination.

 Investing in children and young people is for the city an investment in the future.
 A well-functioning health care, day care, education and leisure sector contributes to the well-being of children and young people.
 Every child has the right to at least one hobby regardless of the family's income level.
 Early intervention should apply if someone notices that a child or a young person is not thriving.
 Cooperation between neighborhood police and youth workers can prevent young people’s lives from venturing on the wrong paths.
-Education of high quality is every child's right and schools must be given sufficient resources.
-In the city’s budget there should no more be cuts that directly affect children and young people.

 The city should strive for increased equality and tolerance in all it’s functions and should not tolerate racism or discrimination in any form.
 All people are of equal value regardless of skin color, gender, language, disability, religion, or sexual identity.
 Movements and organizations whose ideology or methods of influence are illegal shall not be allowed visibility or operating conditions.
 Hate rhetoric does not have to be tolerated in any form.
 An individual who feels excluded from society is an easier prey for extreme movements.
 Therefore, society on a broad front should counteract exclusion.